-There are many great ways to cook a turkey, but my favorite is smoking.
+There are many great ways to cook a turkey, but the best is smoking.
 The number one thing you are going to need is time.
 Smoking is a slower cooking process than roasting so make sure to read through the whole process before starting and do the math to get the timing right.
-Since this might be the only time you prepare a turkey, it is a good idea to have everything mapped out well in advance, but don't worry, the results will be worth it.
+It is a good idea to have everything mapped out well in advance.
+The results will be worth it.

 The supplies you are going to need:Continue to 2 of 11 below.

 Smoking a turkey isn't a quick method, but it is amazingly flavorful.
 It requires a cooking time of about 30 minutes per pound at a cooking temperature of around 235 F/115 C to get the bird cooked through.
 Make sure that you build your fire accordingly.